effr2/text-summarization-service/README.md

 |/summaries/:id/|	DELETE|	DELETE	|delete a summary|

 ## Tools
 This API was built with Python, FastAPI and Newspaper3k Natural Language Processing library.
 Docker is used to set up the local development environment.
-Tortoise ORM is used to interact with the Postgres database.
+Tortoise ORM is used to interact with the PostgreSQL database.
 Finally, pytest is used for unit and integration tests.

 I decided to use GitHub Actions for CI/CD and Heroku to host the service